evbbbbbb/Windows-Server-2022-Home-Lab/README.md

 ##Completed

--Installed Windows Server 2022
+- Installed Windows Server 2022
--Promoted DC01 to a Domain Controller
+- Promoted DC01 to a Domain Controller
--Created the 'corp.local' Active Directory domain -Created Organizational Units for users, groups, computers, servers, and service accounts -Created security groups and test users
+- Created the 'corp.local' Active Directory domain
+- Created Organizational Units for users, groups, computers, servers, and service accounts
+- Created security groups and test users
--Joined CLIENT01 (Windows 10) to the domain
+- Joined CLIENT01 (Windows 10) to the domain
--Joined CLIENT02 (Windows 11) to the domain
+- Joined CLIENT02 (Windows 11) to the domain

 ###Future Systems